tinghe14/Reusable-Code/Model/Model Training/ Local Script/README.md

 # README

-My code finished on June 05, 2023.
+Code finished by my own on June 05, 2023.
 This scrpts originally is for ner task using bert model.

 # Structure
 - 📂 __Gene\_NER\_Clean\_Script\_wocluster__